dwavesystems/dwave-cloud-client/docs/reference/resources.rst

 Resources
 =========

-TODO: short description of term client
+TODO: short description of term client and then how it's standardly used: from dwave.cloud import Client, for simplicity.
+The default client (if `client=None`) is a QPU one dwave.cloud.qpu.Client.from_config(client='sw') would return instance of dwave.cloud.sw.Client

 Base Client
 ===========

-.. currentmodule:: dwave.cloud

 .. automodule:: dwave.cloud.client